mozilla/normandy/docs/dev/concepts.rst

 Action and Recipe Signing
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Recipes that are downloaded by the runtime are signed according to the Content-Signature protocol as provided by the Autograph_ service.
-The client verifies the signature upon downloading the recipes, ensuring that the runtime only executes recipes that have been signed with a Mozilla-controlled key.
+Recipes that are downloaded by the client are signed according to the Content-Signature protocol as provided by the Autograph_ service.
+The client verifies the signature upon downloading the recipes, ensuring that only recipes that have been signed with a Mozilla-controlled key are executed.

 This helps prevent Man-in-the-Middle attacks where an adversary pretends to be the remote Normandy service.